Boyoti/rasa_chatbot/README.md

 # To Use
 1. Clone the repo - `git clone https://github.com/lackeyai/rasa_chatbot.git`

-2. Modify the .env file and put in your Docker IP address or the ip of where docker is installed.
+2. Copy the .env.default file to .env `cp .env.default .env` and put in your Docker IP address or the ip of where docker is installed.

 3. Run the following command to bring up rasa and the flask instance - `docker-compose up -d --build --remove-orphans`